getAlby/hub/README.md

 - NIP-47 - requests encrypted by NIP-04 using randomly-generated keypairs (one per app connection) and sent via websocket through the configured relay.
 - HTTP - requests encrypted by JWT and ideally HTTPS (except self-hosted, which can be protected by firewall)
 - Desktop mode - requests are made internally through the Wails router, without any kind of network traffic.

+## Alby Hub Origin

+Alby Hub is a self-sovereign, self-custodial, single-user [NWC](https://nwc.dev)-first rewrite of the original [Nostr Wallet Connect](https://github.com/getAlby/nostr-wallet-connect) app which was originally created to support V4V by enabling seamless zaps in nostr clients such as Amethyst and Damus.
+From there the NIP-47 protocol was grown until it is possible to create many micro apps that connect to your hub, with full control over what each app can do.